 A lump sum death grant

-A lump sum death grant will be payable if the death occurs in the first five years on pension and you are under age 75 at the date of death.
+A lump sum death grant will be payable if death occurs in the first five years on pension and you are under age 75 at the date of death.
 The sum payable will be five times your annual pension reduced by the pension already paid to you up to the date of death.

 A spouse's or civil partner’s pension

 A spouse (either from a same or opposite sex marriage) or civil partner will receive a short-term pension for the three months following your death, or six months if one or more eligible dependent children are in the spouse’s or civil partner’s care.
-This will be equal to the pension you were receiving or would have received but for a reduction as a result of early retirement or had it not been paid as a lump sum due to exceptional ill health.
+This will be equal to the pension you were receiving or would have received but for a reduction due to early retirement or had it not been paid as a lump sum due to exceptional ill health.

-After that the spouse or civil partner will receive a long-term pension generally equal to half the pension you were receiving or would have received but for a reduction as a result of early retirement or as a result of an exchange of pension for an increased lump sum, or had it not been paid as a lump sum due to exceptional ill health.
+After that the spouse or civil partner will receive a long-term pension generally equal to half the pension you were receiving or would have received but for a reduction due to early retirement or as a result of exchanging pension for an increased lump sum, or had it not been paid as a lump sum due to exceptional ill health.

-If you married after retirement and you had retired on the grounds of permanent ill health, the spouse's pension will only be based on half of your basic pension, ie excluding any enhancement to your pension on account of ill health retirement (see page 13).
+If you married after retirement and you retired on the grounds of permanent ill health, the spouse's pension will only be based on half of your basic pension, ie excluding any enhancement to your pension on account of ill health retirement (see the table in the Ill health retirement section).
 If you entered into a civil partnership after retirement, the civil partner’s pension will be half your pension.

 Pensions for eligible children

-Children's pensions are payable for so long as eligible children remain following your death, as detailed on page 16.
+Children's pensions are payable for so long as eligible children remain eligible following your death (see full details earlier in this section).
 The pension is not calculated, however, against a notional entitlement.
-It is calculated instead against the pension you were receiving at the date of your death or would have received but for a reduction as a result of early retirement or as a result of an exchange of pension for an increased lump sum, or had it not been paid as a lump sum due to exceptional ill health.
+It is calculated instead against the pension you were receiving at the date of your death or would have received but for a reduction due to early retirement, or as a result of an exchange of pension for an increased lump sum, or had it not been paid as a lump sum due to exceptional ill health.

 If your pension was originally calculated on a total membership of less than the shorter of ten years or the amount you could have accrued had you continued working to age 65, this amount is used to increase your pension for the purpose of calculating the children’s pension only.